canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/automatically-update-ubuntu-instances.rst

 .. note::

     For the process to work, your Ubuntu instances will need outbound access to port 443 and an SSM agent.
-All AWS-optimised versions of Ubuntu (16.04 LTS and later) come with the SSM agent pre-installed.
+All AWS-optimized versions of Ubuntu (16.04 LTS and later) come with the SSM agent pre-installed.

 Create an appropriate IAM role
 ------------------------------